PerformanC/CogLink/guides/en-US/connecting_lavalink.md

 By default, every Lavalink is being hosted on port `2333`, we will assume in this guide that yours will as well be hosted on that port.

-For you to connect a node, you will need to know 5 different pieces of information, the host, the port, the password, has SSL enabled, the shard count of the bot and the bot Id.
+For you to connect a node, you will need to know 5 different pieces of information, the hostname, the port, the password, has SSL enabled, the shard count of the bot and the bot Id.
 If you know those, you can proceed to the next step, if you don't, find them before proceeding, you will need those.

 Now with all this, we can proceed using the `coglink_connectNode` function, see the example below: